chromoxdor/easy2ntfy/README.md

 ## **How to use:**

-1. Compile and upload Arduino sketch or flash binary file to an esp8266.
+1. Compile and upload Arduino sketch or flash the binary file to an esp8266.
 2. Connect to Access Point "easy2ntfy" (password: "configesp") and open 192.168.4.1 in a browser.
 3. Enter your WiFi network credentials .
 4. Enter ntfy-channel, ntfy-server, default-node-IP (other public ntfy server can be found here: [https://docs.ntfy.sh/integrations/]